Introduction

 -

-11. Under what circumstances does the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”) become invalid?
+11. Under what circumstances does the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”) become invalid?

 Answer: The “QR Code” becomes invalid for immigration clearance in the event of expiry, loss or cancellation of the Macao SAR Resident Identity Card.